 Things You Can Do To Build Your Portfolio & Experience

 You’ve taken stock of your skills and set up your portfolio website, or are on your way towards filling up both with more knowledge and projects.
-In our next post, we will cover building your reputation and getting the word out about you as a job seeker.
-In the meantime, if you have any questions, hit us up over on Twitter or on Facebook.
+In post two, we will cover building your reputation and getting the word out about you as a job seeker.